 - Bonus!
 Think Like A Negotiator by Eldonna Lewis Fernandez.
 As someone who spent a lot of years in sales, people underestimate the importance of negotiation skills.
 This book is a quick read that you can skim if you want to.

 There are many other business books written by women in the marketplace, including some good ones and some ridiculous, self help–style books that I won’t name.
-But these 11 books should give you plenty to read in 2018 that will help you grow as a business person and leader.
+But these 11 books should give you plenty to read for the next year that will help you grow as a business person and leader.